Tallis-Larsen/Jenova-Runtime/ReadMe.md

 > - Edit **base64.hpp** namespace to `base64`
 > - Only header file `libtcc.h` is required from TinyCC beside static library
 > - In **FileWatch.hpp** change `_callback(file.first, file.second);` to `_callback(_path + "/" + file.first, file.second);`
-> - By using Jenova Builder, All the dependencies are downloaded, manipulated and compiled automatically.
+> - **By using Jenova Builder, All the dependencies are downloaded, manipulated and compiled automatically.**

 ## Build Systems
 ### Windows x64

 Building fully-featured Jenova Runtime for Windows x64 requires Visual Studio 2022 with C++20 Support.

-Proprietary Pre-built Windows x64 binaries can be obtained from [here](https://github.com/Jenova-Framework/J.E.N.O.V.A/releases).
-(Not Available After v0.3.6.0)

-> [!TIP]
-> If you want to use pre-built dependencies to build Jenova Runtime on Windows x64 you may need to build `libVSWhere` and `libTinyCC` libraries yourself as these libraries must match your compiler's exact version.
-Check the [Windows x64 Workflow](https://github.com/Jenova-Framework/Jenova-Runtime/blob/master/.github/workflows/windows-x64-msvc.yml) for more details.

 #### Using GigaChad Toolchain